Gillian Pugh

 Gillian Pugh was elected Chair of the National Children's Bureau (NCB) in November 2006 and is also a Member of the Children’s Workforce Development Council (CWDC).
 In 2009, she became President of the National Childminding Association.

+She was awarded an honorary Fellowship by the University of Chichester in 2010.

 She is a member of the Family Law Review Panel.